mesonbuild/meson/docs/markdown/Dependencies.md

 ### Modules, a.k.a.
 Components

-Meson wraps LLVM's concept of components in it's own modules concept.
+Meson wraps LLVM's concept of components in its own modules concept.
 When you need specific components you add them as modules as Meson will do the right thing: